• Skip to primary navigation

 Creamy Thick Roma Tomato Sauce

 It’s August so you know what that means, right?
 Our tomato plants are giving us pounds of tomatoes to pick every day!
-Usually I collect the week’s tomatoes and spend hours in the kitchen on the weekend making sauces (sweet and spicy and slow cooker), diced tomatoes, and stewed tomatoes.
-And of course Fresh Tomato Salsa – what would be a August be without salsa?
+Usually I collect the week’s tomatoes and spend hours in the kitchen on the weekend making sauces, like my favorite oven roasted cherry tomato sauce, diced tomatoes, and stewed tomatoes.
+And of course fresh tomato salsa – what would be a August be without salsa?

 Fresh Roma Tomatoes Cut Up For Sauce